betterembed/wordpress-betterembed/README.md

 ### Running Tests with PHPUnit

+To run the tests you need to initialize the testing instance environment once:

+    docker-compose run --rm tests bash docker/bootstrap-tests.sh

-You can run tests for the PHP code using PHPUnit:
+After that you can run tests for the PHP code using PHPUnit:

     docker-compose run --rm tests

 ## License